Margaret Bonds: Other instrumental works

 List includes works compiled in John Michael Cooper, Margaret Bonds, as well as in a monograph published by the Center for Black Music Research at Columbia College Chicago.

 Recordings

 In the 1960s, Leontyne Price, the first African American opera singer to become internationally famous, commissioned and recorded some of Bonds' arrangements of spirituals.
 Some of Bonds' music, mainly piano pieces and art songs, has been recorded on various labels, mostly on compilation albums of music by black composers.
 In 2019 the premiere recording of The Ballad of the Brown King (performed by The Dessoff Choirs and Orchestra) was released on the Avie label.

-Troubled Water played by Michael Noble on American Dissident (198004840682) 2022.